1. How long did the shutdown last?

 4. Why did NTEU file two lawsuits?

 The lawsuits seek different relief.
 Claims against the United States for money generally have to be brought in the U.S. Court of Federal Claims.
 Since the FLSA suit seeks compensation for affected employees, we filed that suit in Federal Claims court.
-The second suit asks that the shutdown be declared unlawful under the U.S. Constitution.
-A constitutional lawsuit for declaratory and injunctive relief generally belongs in federal district court.
+The second suit asked that the shutdown be declared unlawful under the U.S. Constitution.
+A constitutional or statutory lawsuit for declaratory and injunctive relief generally belongs in federal district court.

-No. NTEU’s lawsuit in the U.S. Court of Federal Claims seeks two types of compensation pursuant to the FLSA.
+NTEU’s lawsuit in the U.S. Court of Federal Claims is not moot.
+This suit seeks two types of compensation pursuant to the FLSA.
 First, it seeks back pay for employees who were not timely paid during the shutdown.
 This part of the lawsuit is indeed moot because payments have been made to affected employees.
 But the second part of the lawsuit asks for a matching amount of 100% “liquidated damages” for employees.
 That part of the lawsuit remains.
 The FLSA provides for “liquidated damages,” a concept like interest, for the compensation that working federal employees did not receive on time during the shutdown.
 NTEU is asking the court for liquidated damages to (1) match any overtime that affected employees did not receive on time; and (2) match the minimum wage payment that the FLSA requires that employees receive on time.
 Accordingly, although employees affected by the shutdown have been paid their back pay, including overtime, NTEU will keep fighting for an additional amount of matching liquidated damages to compensate employees for this untimely payment.

 6. What is the status of NTEU's lawsuit in the Court of Federal Claims?